-It is important to emphasise that it is only HAI deaths, which pose an acute and serious public health risk, which must be reported to the PF, as described in the PF guidance.
-If you are unsure, you can contact your Public Health Department for advice.
+It is important to emphasise that it is only HAI deaths, which pose an acute and serious public health risk, which must be reported to the PF, as described in the PF guidance25.
+If you are unsure, you can contact your health board's Public Health Department for advice.
 Alternatively, you could contact the PF for advice.
 However, telephoning for advice does not mean that you have reported a death to the PF.
 If the PF decides that the death should be reported, you will have to complete the necessary forms to report the death to the PF.

-Reporting of an HAI related death will not necessarily lead to further investigation of the cause of death by the PF.
+Reporting of a HAI related death will not necessarily lead to further investigation of the cause of death by the PF.
 It may be that, following discussion with you, the PF will be content with the terms of the MCCD that you propose.
-Identification and investigation of any clusters of HAI related deaths that may imply an acute and serious public health risk will be through the monitoring undertaken by Health Boards, supported by Health Protection Scotland (HPS), NRS and Information Services Division (ISD) of NHS National Services Scotland.
+Identification and investigation of any clusters of HAI related deaths that may imply an acute and serious public health risk will be through the monitoring undertaken by health boards, supported by ARHAI26 (Antimicrobial Resistance and Healthcare Associated Infection data) in National Services Scotland (NSS), Public Health Scotland (PHS - the majority of public health data functions) and NRS (demographic and census statistics e.g. time series datasets for Population, Births, Deaths, Marriages and Divorces).

-- la.
+- Ia.
 Clostridium difficile pseudomembranous colitis - Ib.
 Multiple antibiotic therapy - Ic.
 Community acquired pneumonia with severe sepsis